 Location.
-14° 31.413′ N, 90° Touch for map.
-The marker is in the village of San Juan del Obispo of Antigua Guatemala, .
+14° 31.413′ N, 90° 43.664′ W. Marker is in Aldea San Juan del Obispo, Sacatepéquez, in Municipality of Antigua Guatemala.
+The marker is in the village of San Juan del Obispo of Antigua Guatemala.
 The marker is in an interior courtyard of the buildings adjoining the Catholic Church of San Juan del Obispo.
 The area is managed as a small museum and a small entry fee is requested.
 The entrance to the museum is just after the second left after entering the village.
+Touch for map.
 Marker is in this post office area: Aldea San Juan del Obispo, Sacatepéquez 03001, Guatemala.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
-José Luis de León Diaz (about 120 meters away, measured in a direct line); San Pedro las Huertas Catholic Church (approx. 1.5 kilometers away); Esquisuchil (approx. 2.4 kilometers away); The Hermitage of the Holy Calvary (approx. 2.4 kilometers away); Walter Williams in Guatemala (approx. 2.4 kilometers away); The Esquisuchil Medicinal Tree (Bourreria huanita) (approx. 2.6 kilometers away); The Fountain of the Calvary (was approx. 2.6 kilometers away but has been reported missing. ); Catholic Church of Santa Ana (approx. 2.7 kilometers away).
+José Luis de León Diaz (about 120 meters away, measured in a direct line); San Pedro las Huertas Catholic Church (approx. 1.5 kilometers away); Esquisuchil (approx. 2.4 kilometers away); The Hermitage of the Holy Calvary (approx. 2.4 kilometers away); Walter Williams in Guatemala (approx. 2.4 kilometers away); The Esquisuchil Medicinal Tree (Bourreria huanita) (approx. 2.6 kilometers away); Catholic Church of Santa Ana (approx. 2.7 kilometers away); Home of Brother Pedro (approx. 3.1 kilometers away).

 Regarding The Church of the First Bishop of Guatemala.